 All very polite and friendly but the implications are huge, no News at 10, no Match of the Day, no wonderful documentaries and a host of other TV programmes that you won’t realise you’re going to miss until you can’t watch them!
 It seems counterintuitive to restrict a site which is most useful for travelling when you leave the country.
 There were moves afoot to force BBC to allow UK license fee payers access from anywhere in Europe as part of creating a digital single market.
 However that’s probably not going to happen now thanks to Brexit.

 So I’m afraid some sneakiness is required – here’s the solution.

 How Do I get BBC iPlayer in France?

 You have to convince the BBC website that you’re actually in the UK which you can do by bouncing your internet connection through an intermediate server called a VPN or Proxy server.
 Nothing complicated you simply hide behind a UK based server and then everything web based will work as if you were in the UK including the BBC website, iPlayer etc.

 As you can see it’s quite simple, you merely make the VPN connection to a British based server before logging on to the BBC website and you’ll have access to all the functionality of the site including live TV and the iPlayer archive.
-Interestingly enough it used to be possible to use a free proxy server to watch the BBC from France but unfortunately those no longer work.
+Interestingly enough it used to be possible to use a free proxy server to watch the BBC from France or Germany but unfortunately those no longer work.
 The BBC started blocking proxies late in 2015 and subsequently have increased their detection of these programs.